Updated: Apr 16

 Unfortunately, this year will not go as it's supposed to be due to Covid-19.
 Normally, various Sherry events are organized by, for example, restaurants, cocktail bars, and or Sherry educators.

 Who are your favorite producers?
-Which qualities do you think these wine producers should posses ?
+Which qualities do you think these wine producers should possess?

 Sherry quality is high.
 Various wine importers do have a nice quality Sherry bodega.
 These are usually for sale at high-quality specialty stores.
 I'm fond of a lot of different bodegas, but I have a warm relationship with bodegas Urium, Yuste, and Baron.

 Where can we find your wines?
 Do you also give courses?

 I can deliver the above Sherry houses.
 I also work with various importers and can therefore also deliver to your home address.
 I also give Sherry courses if you come with a fixed group starting with 6 persons.
 If interested, you can send me an e-mail with all your wishes.
-Unfortunately we don't start any courses at the moment because of Covid-19.
-But we have a frase in Holland that goes: ''What is in the barrel does not sour!''
+Unfortunately, we don't start any courses at the moment because of Covid-19.
+But we have a phrase in Holland that goes: ''What is in the barrel does not sour!''
 Patience is a virtue!

 Color: Dark nutty caramel